 Unfortunately due to the nature of the process, we are unable to accept applications after the deadline and would recommend applying when the process re-opens.
 In the meantime, please look at opportunities on the VCS Alliance website at www.glosvcsalliance.org.uk.
 It is also advantageous to seek match and in-kind funding as this will benefit your application to the Commissioner's Fund.

-Unfortunately all successful applications will receive their funding in quarterly amounts from April, as this is the start of the new financial year.
+Unfortunately all successful applications will receive their funding in quarterly instalments from April, as this is the start of the new financial year.
 It is not possible to release funds prior to this time.